-- The date and time of the incident - The person's name, address and date of birth - The nature of the allegation or incident and, if possible, the name, address, date of birth or any others involved, including the employer of anyone alleged to have caused the harm. - Factual observations: visible injuries, the person's behaviour / physical / emotional state, etc. - Exactly what they said, using their own words, and exactly what you said. - Their consent to share the information.
+- The date and time of the incident. - The person's name, address and date of birth. - The nature of the allegation or incident and, if possible, the name, address, date of birth or any others involved, including the employer of anyone alleged to have caused the harm. - Factual observations: visible injuries, the person's behaviour / physical / emotional state, etc. - Exactly what they said, using their own words, and exactly what you said. - Their consent to share the information. - All actions you took: who you spoke to and all resulting actions so far.
+Include names, addresses and telephone numbers wherever possible. - Complete the Safeguarding Report Form available on the Council's website and/or intranet (The Loop) which will then be stored on Great Yarmouth borough Council's secure case management (E-CINS).

-- All actions you took: who you spoke to and all resulting actions so far.
-Include names, addresses and telephone numbers wherever possible. - Electronically sign and date your record or store on E-CINS . - Consider whether the person needs adding to the Council's Warning Marker system.
-If you feel that staff, councillors, volunteers, contractors or consultants may be at risk of harm from the person, seek advice from the Health and Safety Officer. - 17.3 For every safeguarding incident, email a brief anonymised summary of the issue and all action taken to the Designated Safeguarding Officer for your service. - 17.4 Staff without IT access should telephone the Designated Safeguarding Officer for their service.
+- Consider whether the person needs adding to the Council's 'Warning Marker' system.
+If you feel that staff, councillors, volunteers, contractors or consultants may be at risk of harm from the person, seek advice from the Health and Safety Officer. - 9.3 For every safeguarding incident report by an officer, the officer is expected to discuss the issue, and all action taken, with the Designated Safeguarding Officer for your service and complete the Safeguarding Report Form available on the Council's intranet site (The Loop). - 9.4 Staff without IT access should telephone the Designated Safeguarding Officer for their service.